Skip to content

 Main Results

-The authors compare SOTA HGC (HG-Cond) and several GC methods on five hypergraph benchmarks (Cora, Pubmed, DBLP-CA, Walmart, Yelp) for downstream HNN accuracy after condensation:
+The authors compared SOTA HGC (HG-Cond) and several GC methods across 5 hypergraph benchmarks (Cora, Pubmed, DBLP-CA, Walmart, Yelp) based on downstream HNN accuracy:

 Cora 2,708 1,579 7 co-citation